-Avicii's Family Implies in New Statement the Star Died from Suicide: Report
+Avicii's Family Implies the Star Died from Suicide in New Statement

-The family of the late Swedish deejay and producer Avicii (born Tim Bergling) released a new statement on Thursday implying the star died from suicide, according to Variety.
+The family of the late Swedish deejay and producer Avicii (born Tim Bergling) released a new statement on Thursday implying the star died from suicide.

-In a letter obtained by the outlet (which was translated from Swedish), the musician’s family calls him “a seeker, a fragile artistic soul searching for answers to existential questions” and “an over-achieving perfectionist who travelled and worked hard at a pace that led to extreme stress.”
+In a letter obtained by PEOPLE (which was translated from Swedish), the musician’s family calls him “a seeker, a fragile artistic soul searching for answers to existential questions” and “an over-achieving perfectionist who traveled and worked hard at a pace that led to extreme stress.”

 “When he stopped touring, he wanted to find a balance in life to be happy and be able to do what he loved most — music.
 He really struggled with thoughts about Meaning, Life, Happiness.
 He could not go on any longer.
 He wanted to find peace,” continues the statement.
 “Tim was not made for the business machine he found himself in; he was a sensitive guy who loved his fans but shunned the spotlight.
 Tim, you will forever be loved and sadly missed.
 The person you were and your music will keep your memory alive.
 We love you, Your family.”